 - Social wall

 A social wall is perfect for organisations who would like to add a social media feed from multiple social media channels to their website.
-Most companies create and publish unique content to Instagram, Facebook, Twitter, LinkedIn, and more - and displaying all of this content in one place drives a new audience to your social media channels, builds engagement, and increases the time spent on site.
+Most companies create and publish unique content to Instagram, Facebook, Twitter, YouTube, and more - and displaying all of this content in one place drives a new audience to your social media channels, builds engagement, and increases the time spent on site.
 Recently, we summarised the key benefits of a social media wall.

 The layout of a social wall can be fully customised to match the look and feel of your organisation - and here are a few of our favourite examples: